FluxAir

 Reflection

-This project taught me that UX doesn’t live only inside apps, it lives in moments of confusion, stress, and movement.
+This project taught me that UX doesn't live only inside apps, it lives in moments of confusion, stress, and movement.
 Designing for airports pushed me to think beyond screens and into physical spaces, behaviors, and emotions.
-I learned to use progressive disclosure to reduce overwhelm, to make intentional trade-offs instead of chasing perfection, and to design flows that build confidence step by step.
-From booking to navigation, every decision focused on answering one question at a time rather than everything at once.

 BookNest